Search Engine Optimisation is Important

 And recent trends indicate that it will continue.

 More consumers than ever before are browsing the web from smartphones and tablets.
 But nothing is more frustrating than landing on a site that is not mobile-friendly.
-Google has even updated its ranking algorithm to favour mobile-friendly sites in the mobile search results.
+Google has even updated its ranking algorithm to favour mobile-first indexing for search results.

 One option is to build a separate mobile site to meet all requirements.